infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violations.md

 Step 3

-: Visit community.infiniteflight.com **(insert hyperlink)** and send a private message to the controller with your callsign, date of Violation and as much detail as you can provide about the event.
+: Visit [community.infiniteflight.com](https://community.infiniteflight.com/) and send a private message to the controller with your callsign, date of Violation and as much detail as you can provide about the event.
 If you cannot find the controller or if you are a new user, you can send the appeal to @reports instead

 Step 4

-: If 7 days has elapsed since the Violation, you may be asked by the controller to provide your pilot replay **(Insert hyperlink to ‘Home Screen User Interface – Replays’)** as evidence
+: If 7 days has elapsed since the Violation, you may be asked by the controller to provide your [pilot replay](/guide/getting-started/home-screen/replays#pilot-replays) as evidence